 Pro Bono Projects

 Expungement and Reentry: Working with Volunteer Lawyers for Justice (VLJ), a nonprofit that provides free legal services for economically disadvantaged people throughout the state, Gibbons attorneys help clients with prior nonviolent criminal convictions to get those charges expunged from their records, better positioning them for future employment, housing, and other opportunities.
 A criminal record, often for a relatively minor crime committed at a fairly young age, can significantly limit a person’s ability to get a fresh start.
 Most expungement clients go on to land employment, and the results are life-altering – in many cases, enabling families to move to more suitable housing and better provide for their children.
 The Gibbons pro bono platform also helps clients referred by VLJ’s RELESE program, which aids clients reentering society after completing prison sentences.

-Veterans’ Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons teamed up with VLJ and corporate partner PSE&G to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veterans’ Legal Program.
-The Veterans’ Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification.
+Veterans Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons teamed up with VLJ and corporate partner PSEG to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veterans’ Legal Program.
+The Veterans Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification.
 We work with clients in this area through legal clinics, which continue to be very successful, even as they have become virtual due to the COVID-19 pandemic.
 In 2022, the Commerce and Industry Association of New Jersey and COMMERCE magazine recognized the initiative with the highest honor in the “Caring for Veterans” category of their “Companies that Care” Awards program.